 - Tracy Wang, Accounts Administrator

-- Murray Crombie, Enquiries Team
+- Murray Crombie, Support Team

-- Lesley Krosschell, Enquiries Team
+- Lesley Krosschell, Support Team

-- Steve Andrews, Enquiries Team
+- Steve Andrews, Support Team

-- Sarah Tevita, Enquiries Team
+- Sarah Tevita, Support Team

-- Kim Goodin, Enquiries Team
+- Kim Goodin, Support Team

 Marram’s nationwide network of volunteers is a critical part of the services we provide to our community.
 The volunteers work tirelessly behind the scenes to care for our holiday homes, looking after everything from repairs and maintenance to general upkeep - you name it, they do it!
 Their aim is to make sure that you, your family and friends have the best possible experience when staying at a Marram Holiday Home.
 Our holiday homes would not be the same without them.